Ski Date

 I loved Winter sports as a young girl too.
 I was ice skating, sledding and playing ice hockey with the neighborhood kids so skiing was in my future, I just didn’t know it…

-My S.O.
-James has skied multiple times in his life so he was happy to hear that I was finally ready to go on a ski date with him.
+My partner James has skied multiple times in his life so he was happy to hear that I was finally ready to go on a ski date with him.

 Ski Date: We set out on a snowy Winter day in February of 2013, right after my 51st birthday.
 I work out regularly at the Edge Fitness Club in Hamden so I wasn’t worried about my physical ability to ski.
 I was just a tad bit concerned about learning how to maneuver my way down the slopes without falling and also with how to stop the skis correctly.

-We chose Mount Southington in Plantsville, CT because they have 4 beginner slopes for novices like me and because it was such a short drive away for us.
+We chose Mount Southington in Plantsville, Connecticut because they have 4 beginner slopes for novices like me and because it was such a short drive away for us.

-I borrowed my S.O.’s mother’s ski jacket; his extra pair of insulated ski gloves and extra ski goggles; and his sister’s ski pants.
+I borrowed James’s mother’s ski jacket, his extra pair of insulated ski gloves and extra ski goggles and his sister’s ski pants.
 I wore my own ski hat and scarf and dressed in lots of thermal layer undershirts.
-Wise choice too as we headed out about 10am in the morning when it was still sunny and relatively warm and did not return ’till much later that afternoon when the weather had turned quite cool.
+Wise choice too as we headed out about 10am in the morning when it was still sunny and relatively warm and did not return until much later that afternoon when the weather had turned quite cool.

 We checked in, filled out paperwork and paid for a 4 hour Flex Pass.
 Then we picked up my rented ski boots (which I needed help strapping on) and my rented ski poles.
 James had his own ski equipment.
 I felt like a Chunky Monkey with all that gear on, could barely walk but was eager to get started (smile).